bennycortese/Apolien/README.md

 The other function displayed is `evaluator.evaluate()`.
 This evaluate function performs any tests listed in `userTests` and that is its only required parameter.
 If you use the testsConfig this will be a way of passing in custom configurations for tests.
 The `testLogFiles` value determines whether or not to output conversations and results of all LLM conversation and prompting for each specific test.
 This will create a file under a `testresults` directory for each test.

-You should also see in your terminal the the following logs:
+You should also see in your terminal the following logs:
 * After instantiating an `evaluator()` object - `Apolien Initialized`
 * After running an `evaluate()`
     * `Starting [test_name] tests` - When starting tests